KSP-CKAN/CKAN/README.md

     sniffed by game elements)
 - - Filename (awful, because filenames can change, but could allow for GitHub releases to work.)
+- Do we allow leading v's?
+Github tags have them, but they make everything else harder.

 #### Optional fields